Day 1. Sunday, December 12, 2021.

 The day started quietly with the need to do laundry and shop for a few groceries to support our eating habits.
 Robyn and their family went to their home with the twins to address issues that required the secure internet that was operational at their home.
 After a quiet morning, we walked the neighborhood on a pleasant sunny day.
 The morning provided me with an opportunity to research information about the Bay area.

 We walked along the sidewalk to view the bay sharing the sidewalk with families pushing babies in strollers, straight and gay couples walking hand in hand, bicycles, skateboarders, push and electric scooters, and pedicabs.
-Our walk presented an opportunity to view the different piers, an extremely large cruise ship that reminded us of a floating Covid carrier.
+Our walk presented an opportunity to view the different piers, and an extremely large cruise ship that reminded us of a floating Covid carrier.
 More than anything it allowed us to get exercise on a pleasantly sunny day.

 Day 7.
 Saturday, December 18, 2021